 - blurred vision or difficulty focussing

-- increased appetite, weight changes
+- increased or decreased appetite, weight changes

 - dry mouth

 - painful, swollen breasts, or breast enlargement in men

 - unusual secretion of breast milk

 - swelling of your hands, feet and ankles.

 These side effects are usually mild and transient at lower doses.

 Tell your doctor immediately, or go to Accident and Emergency at your nearest hospital if you notice any of the following: